jgnewman/strux/README.md

 It will be handed the updated value and the previous value for the state property and will allow you to determine whether or not your observer component cares about the update.
-For example, here we've said that whenever the Foo class updates its `value1` property, the Bar class is only going to react to that change only if the updated value is greater than 0.
+For example, here we've said that whenever the Foo class updates its `value1` property, the Bar class is _only_ going to react to that change if the updated value is greater than 0.

 I keep mentioning that the updated data will be passed to a `componentTakesState` method.
 But now let's be a little more specific.